 The validity of using mitochondrial marker enzymes (citrate synthase activity, Complex I-IV amount or activity) for normalization of flux is limited in part by the same factors that apply to flux control ratios.
-Strong correlations between various mitochondrial markers and citrate synthase activity (Reichmann et al. 1985; Boushel et al. 2007; Mogensen et al. 2007) are expected in a specific tissue of healthy subjects and in disease states not specifically targeting citrate synthase.
+Strong correlations between various mitochondrial markers and citrate synthase activity (Reichmann et al. 1985; Boushel et al. 2007; Mogensen et al. 2007) are expected in a specific tissue of healthy persons and in disease states not specifically targeting citrate synthase.
 Citrate synthase activity is acutely modifiable by exercise (Tonkonogi et al. 1997; Leek et al. 2001).
 Evaluation of mitochondrial markers related to a selected age and sex cohort cannot be extrapolated to provide recommendations for normalization in respirometric diagnosis of disease, in different states of development and ageing, different cell types, tissues, and species. mtDNA normalized to nDNA via qPCR is correlated to functional mitochondrial markers including OXPHOS- and ET-capacity in some cases (Puntschart et al. 1995; Wang et al. 1999; Menshikova et al. 2006; Boushel et al. 2007), but lack of such correlations have been reported (Menshikova et al. 2005; Schultz and Wiesner 2000; Pesta et al. 2011).
 Several studies indicate a strong correlation between cardiolipin content and increase in mitochondrial function with exercise (Menshikova et al. 2005; Menshikova et al. 2007; Larsen et al. 2012; Faber et al. 2014), but it has not been evaluated as a general mitochondrial biomarker in disease.
+With no single best mitochondrial marker, a good strategy is to quantify several different biomarkers to minimize the decorrelating effects caused by diseases, treatments, or other factors.